 (For a previous issue, please click )

-as property taxes to control home prices, not ad hoc controls
+property taxes to control home prices, not ad hoc controls such

-such as restricting the number of homes Chinese can buy.
+as restrictions on the number of homes Chinese can buy.

 Here is a look at the latest news, numbers and more from